Economics (ECON)

 HTBA

-ECON 122a, Intermediate MacroeconomicsStaff
+ECON 2122a or b, Intermediate MacroeconomicsStaff

 Contemporary theories of employment, finance, money, business fluctuations, and economic growth.
 Their implications for monetary and fiscal policy.
 Emphasis on empirical studies, financial and monetary crises, and recent policies and problems.
 After two terms of introductory economics and completion of the Math 112 or higher.
 QR, SO0 Course cr